teeeeeo9/navi/ARCHITECTURE.md

    - Creates and manages user-specific replicas
    - Configures system messages for the strategic planning focus

-3. **Chat Functionality**
-   - Handles messaging between users and the AI replica
-   - Stores conversation history for context

-4. **Goal Analysis**
+3. **Unified System Message**
+   - Comprehensive instructions for the AI on how to respond to different user intents
+   - Includes JSON formats for various actions (goal creation, progress updates, etc.)
-   - Uses AI to analyze goals and provide insights
+   - Guides the AI to provide helpful, goal-focused assistance

-   - Generates recommendations for goal improvement
+4. **Action Processing**
+   - Extracts action JSON from AI responses
+   - Validates and processes the actions
+   - Provides confirmation to the user in natural language

 ## Security Considerations